Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 - 16: 64-bit indexable - non-pointers (Array with only literals and Floats, DoubleWordArray,) Arrays are initially created as format 16, but change to format 8 if a closure or other heap reference is stored.
 During garbage collection, if no reference is found during the scan, it reverts to format 16.
 - 18-19: 32-bit indexable - low bit encodes unused bytes at end (WordArray, IntegerArray, FloatArray, WideString)
 - 20-23: 16-bit indexable - low 2 bits encode unused bytes at end (DoubleByteArray)
-- 24-31: byte indexable - low 3 bits encode unused bytes at end (ByteArray, Stringe)
+- 24-31: byte indexable - low 3 bits encode unused bytes at end (ByteArray, String)

 This is the first field in the header-word for an object: